wyichew2708/unit_test_generator/README.md

 ```

 Additional flags allow you to customise framework, language and output mode.
+You can also supply extra instructions with `--prompt` when calling the CLI.
-The tool attempts to call OpenAI to generate tests.
-If the dependency is not
+The tool sends prompts to an on-premise Ollama instance to generate tests.
+Set
-available, a placeholder message is returned.
+`OLLAMA_API_URL` if your server is not running on `http://localhost:11434`.
+By default, it calls the `qwen2.5-coder:7b` model available in Ollama.
+Prompts
+now include a short repository summary and are automatically refined using any
+feedback from the review agent.

 ## Streamlit Interface